6. Contamination control

 Approved chemical list

 An approved chemical list is required to prevent inappropriate chemicals from being purchased.
-This applies to all non-food chemicals which may be used in product areas.
+This must cover all chemicals used on site.

 Material safety data sheets and technical specifications